martinescardo/ExactRealNumberComputationInHaskell/README.md

            = mid(x₀, mid(x₁, mid(x₂, ⋯)))
            = bigMid x
 ```
-This infinitary operation is proposed by Escardo and Simpson
+This infinitary operation is proposed by Escardó and Simpson
 (LICS'2001, [A universal characterization of the closed Euclidean
 interval](https://martinescardo.github.io/papers/interval.pdf)).